romagna92/Master_s_Thesis_Different_Lenses/README.md

 │   ├── BERTopicLoadModel.py                                    # Load a previously trained model (inputs and outputs handled automatically).
 │   └── BERTopicTraining.py                                     # Train model (inputs and outputs handled automatically)

-├── Translation                                                 # Contains Functions for Language Detection and Translation (The provided Dataset is already translated and cleaned, therefore should not be required).
+├── Translation                                                 # Contains Functions for Language Detection and Translation
 │   ├── TranslateMovieReview.py                                 # Loads reviews, calls Language Detection to identify non-English reviews, and translates those into English.
 │       ├── DetectLanguage.py                                           # Subfunction
 │       ├── MovieReviewTranslatorDeepl.py                               # Subfunction    (Do not use, unless someone else is footing the bill :) )